Moving walkway: Public transport

 A moving walkway was formerly part of the complex in Spadina subway station in Toronto, Ontario, Canada.
-Installed in 1978, it reduced the travel time needed to transfer between the platforms on the Bloor-Danforth and the Yonge-University-Spadina lines.
+Installed in 1978, it reduced the travel time needed to transfer between the platforms on the Bloor–Danforth and the Yonge–University–Spadina lines.
 They were removed in 2004 and patrons are now required to walk between the stations.
+As of 2025, the "PLEASE HOLD HANDRAIL" warning tiled into the wall is still visible where the walkway was is still visible.

 Urban areas

 Moving walkways have been heavily incorporated into Hong Kong's system of Central–Mid-Levels escalators.